shpak86/tcp_scanner/README.md

-#TCP port scanner
+# TCP port scanner

-Scanner performs sequential connect scan of specified ports on port ranges.
+Scanner performs sequential connect scan of specified ports or port ranges.

 ## Usage
 To use this package add `tcp_scanner` as a dependency in your pubspec.yaml.
 To run scan use TCPScanner class.